 High Scores: A high grade level score (e.g., 12th grade or college level) suggests the material is too complex for the general population.
 You might need to edit and simplify the text in plain English.

 Low Scores: A low score might indicate the text is overly simplified.
-While simplicity is good, ensure that key information is not lost in the process.
+While simplicity is good, ensure key information is not lost in the process.

 The Art of Health Speak